hngi/Team-EOS-Chatbot/README.md

 git checkout staging
 ```

-The template for your profile page can be found here
-`views/interns/template.php`

-- Copy the contents of that file
-- Create a new file with your slack username, e.g `mark.php`
-- Paste the contents there
-- Now your page should be assesible via `localhost:8000/interns/mark`
   ![hng profile](https://res.cloudinary.com/iambeejayayo/image/upload/v1554302765/download.png)
-- Edit the contents of the file to your profile details
-- Push to `staging` branch and open a pull request
-- Wait for review

 **Ensure you read this doc [here](https://docs.google.com/document/d/1TxZqGLsut4ZVJEP6xF-DZGq3goaHfQ2phF-1I3YbrNc/edit?usp=sharing) for complete instructions** <br>
 Failure to do this will warant closing your pull request